w3f/polkadot-wiki/docs/learn-availability.md

 On the hardware end of requirements, a moderately powerful machine should be capable of running a full node of one or more parachains.
-The biggest requirement will likely be the storage of maintaining the data for each of the parachains that are being fished.
+The biggest requirement will likely be the storage of data for each of the parachains that are being fished.
 However, improvements such as [pruning][pruning] mean that the eventual storage size needed to maintain a full node of a parachain will level off at a non-exorbitant amount.
 RAM and CPU requirements will likely